0x00wolf/red-team-cookbook/Arsenal/Linux-Keyloggers/README.md

 def consumer():
-    """Parses the data from the keystrokes into a mapped character (or string) from the one of the two keycode lists."""
+    """Parses the data from the keystrokes into a mapped character (or string) from one of the two keycode lists."""
     shift = False  # Boolean for Shift caps_lock = False   # Boolean for Caps Lock